GulGulHub/recommend_sis_app/README.md

 # Recommend a Sist*A

-# Find and Recommend Businesses and Services of BIW*oC and Migrant Women* in Berlin.
+Find and Recommend Businesses and Services for BIW&ast; oC and Migrant Women&ast; in Berlin.

 using ArgGis the user can make recommendations and mark these on the map.
 The user can also search for recommendations and save them to their profile.